TimMacy/YouTubeAlchemy/README.md

     - uploadDate - Channel - Title.txt

 > [!TIP]
 > The URLs for buttons one and two, along with all button icons, are fully customizable.
 If a button field is left empty, that button won’t be added to the header.
 The settings button reverts to its default if its field is empty.
-To modify the labels for NotebookLM and ChatGPT, enter "Label | domain.com" into their respective URL fields—this also updates the icons' hover text.
+To modify the labels for NotebookLM and ChatGPT, enter `Label | domain.com` into their respective URL fields—this also updates the icons' hover text.

+> [!TIP]
+> The default prompt uses a dynamic minimum word count for the summary based on transcript length.
+To use this in a custom prompt, add `summaryWordCount` instead of a fixed number.
+When `summaryWordCount` reaches 400, the prompt requests a two-paragraph summary instead of just one.
+Add `paragraphCount` wherever "One-Paragraph" or "Two-Paragraph" should appear.

 > [!IMPORTANT]
 > Due to the Same-Origin Policy (SOP) in web development, JavaScript cannot directly interact across different websites: i.e. while the script can copy the transcript to the clipboard from YouTube and open a link (e.g. ChatGPT or NotebookLM), the copied transcript must be pasted manually into the text field via CTRL+V (Windows/Linux) or CMD+V (macOS).